 In order to ensure consistency and fairness throughout the process, the format of the interview should be the same for each candidate.
 This ensures that candidates are questioned in a similar way, and that all candidates are given the same information about the job.
 All candidates should be asked the same core questions, which candidates should be scored on.
-The panel may also have areas that they wish to explore with each candidate relating to information provided on their application form or within their references, and these will usually be different for each candidate.
+The panel may also have areas that they wish to explore with each candidate relating to information provided on their application form/self-declaration form, discovered via an online search or provided within their references, and these will usually be different for each candidate.

-If the candidate has, in answer to a previous question, appeared to answer a subsequent question, that question should still be asked and the candidate given the opportunity of addressing the question directly, or supplementing the information already given.
+If the candidate has, in answer to a previous question, appeared to answer asubsequent question, that question should still be asked and the candidate given the opportunity of addressing the question directly, or supplementing the information already given.
 Supplementary questions may be asked by any panel member, but should only be used as clarification and elaboration of a candidate's answers, ie probing for further information and clarity in order to evidence specific information to satisfy the original question.
 Be careful that the supplementary questions do not disrupt the flow of the interview.
-You can also use probing questions to ask candidates about specific aspects of their application/interview responses/references if required.
+You can also use probing questions to ask candidates about specific aspects of their application/interview responses/referencesif required.
 Advice and guidance for preparing interview questions can be found at Appendix K.